hpmicro/hpm_sdk/samples/drivers/pwm/pwm_output/README_zh.md

 Output low

 >> Generate edge aligned waveform
 Two waveforms will be generated, PWM P0 is the target waveform whose duty cycle will be updated from 0 - 100 and back to 0; PWM P1 is a reference

+>> Generate edge aligned waveform and fault mode enable Two waveforms will be generated, PWM P0 is the target waveform whose duty cycle will be updated from 0 - 100 and back to 0; PWM P1 is a reference